 npm start

-Walkthrough of the application’s functionality
+Walkthrough of the sample application

-The main functionality of the app is to display the current headlines in a selected subreddit, by fetching this data from the Reddit API.
-It enables the user to select the subreddit they would like to see headlines for, which are then loaded and displayed on the screen.
-It also enables users to update the data displayed for the currently selected subreddit, by clicking the Refresh button.
+The sample app was designed to display current headlines from a selected subreddit, by fetching the data from the Reddit API.
+Users can select the subreddit they want to see headlines for.
+The headlines are loaded and displayed on screen.
+Users can also update the data displayed for the currently selected subreddit by clicking a Refresh button.

 - Fetching data from an API